is a fictional character associated with DC Comics

 - Give Her A Normal Life: Helena

-- Go Karting with Bowser: It's arguable that the entire Gotham City Sirens series is this.
+- Go Karting with Bowser: The entire Gotham City Sirens series is this.
 Either that or her relationship with Batman... or both.

 - Hello, Nurse!